Proven-Paradox/shaper-system/Stories/The Warm Royalty and the Last Day of Spring.md

 The 998 mortals still within the palace all perished, their death masks showing primal terror.
 The Eldest Evil burst from the palace's highest spire, riding away on a Ship on Fire that sailed through the skies, leaving the palace in ruins and leaving in its wake a trail of fire and ash.
 In his clutches was the Benevolent Princess, imprisoned in a frozen cage.

 The Equanimous Queen rushed behind them, paying no heed to the fire as she rushed to her daughter's aid.
-She was too late, as the ship passed through the deepest point of the earth, through the portal to dreams, and sailed onward out into Nowhere.
+She was too late, as the ship passed through the deepest point of the earth, through the portal to dreams, and sailed onward out into Nowhere, a place we also call Atata.

 The Prince was found later, wailing and mad, lashing out at all who came close to him, The First Dagger in his hand.
 Some say it was a jagged piece of rock, some a shard of wrapped glass, still others a finely crafted thing of beauty.
 No one could reason with him afterward; touching the Eldest Evil's mind left him paranoid and unable to tell friend from foe, lashing out at all who approached him.